flisanp/ms1-ceramic-studio/README.md

 # Features

-**Header** - A fixed header that exists on every page so it's easy accessible at all time.
+**Header** - A fixed header that exists on every page to make it easy accessible at all time.
 The logo is located to the left and by clicking it the user returns to the home page.
-The navigation menu is located to the right so that the user easy can navigate through the different pages.
+The navigation menu is located to the right for the user to easy navigate through the different pages.

 **Navbar** - Each page features a responsive Bootstrap navbar that’s collapsed to a burger icon when viewing on smaller screens.
 The navbar has an hover effect so when the user hovers over the different pages the text changes color.
-The same color is used to show wich page the user is currently on.
+The same color is used to show which page the user is currently on.

 **Home** - The home page features a hero image with the text "Jane Smith Ceramic Studio, Handcrafted Homeware" and a call to action button that guides the user to her shop.
-The image shows some of the ceramic items that she makes and this combined with the text immidiately gives the user clear information on what the website is about.
+The image shows some of the ceramic items that she makes and this, in combination with the text, provides the user information on what the website is about.
-I wanted the ceramist to somehow be able to sell her work through the website but since we haven't learned the technologies to implement that yet I decided that I'll show her work in an image gallery and let people make orders.
+I wanted the ceramist to somehow be able to sell her work through the website but since we haven't learned the technologies to implement that yet I decided that I'll show her work in an image gallery and let people place orders through the contact form.
 This didn't feel right with what I wanted to achieve though and after having discussed the issue with my mentor we talked about adding a link to an online materketplace outside the page, like Etsy.
-I think this solution gained a more clear purpose for the website.
+I think this solution made the website gain clearer purpose.

 **Gallery** - The gallery page features a masonry gallery with images of all her work.
-When you click the images they opens in a lightbox.
+When you click the images they opens in a fancybox.

 **About** - The about page features a photo of the ceramist to present the person who’s making the items.
 The page also provides a short text that gives some information about who she is and her thoughts about her work.
 You can also read that she’s available for collaborations.

 **Stockists** - The stockist page features an unordered list with links to all her stockists so that users easily can access their websites and get information on where to purchase her items.

-**Contact** - The contact page features a form where the user can fill in their name, email address and a message.
-The page also features another photo of the ceramist to make it personal.
+**Contact** - The contact page features a form where the user can enter their name, email address and a message.
+The page also features another photo of the ceramist.

 **Footer** - A fixed footer that exists on every page.
 Located in the center of the footer are four social media icons with links to the ceramist social media pages.
 The links have the same hover effects as the navbar and changes color when hovering over them.